10 Ways To Take Your Meditation Practice Deeper

 One of the most common questions asked by sincere meditators is something like, “how do I take my practice deeper / to the next level?

-Of course, the specific direction will be a little different for a beginner versus a well-seasoned meditator, but for all experiences levels, the 10 suggestions on this page will provide a rough template for where to look.
+Of course, the specific direction will be a little different for a beginner versus a well-seasoned meditator, but for all experience levels, the 10 suggestions on this page will provide a rough template for where to look.

 If this is a question on your mind, I’d suggest picking one or two that seem especially resonant and focusing on those for a time.
 Also, feel free to bounce around this article and read only the parts that speak to you.